Hong Kongers who fled by sea are held without legal access in China, families say

 That was the last that relatives and friends heard from the three, who were among a dozen Hong Kong activists intercepted at sea by Chinese authorities while trying to flee to Taiwan on a speedboat.
 More than three weeks since their detention, those closest to them say they fear for their health, safety and mental state, and are distressed they have been held incommunicado and without access to private lawyers.

-Kok, a Portuguese national, has been denied consular access, according to his Hong Kong lawyer and the Portuguese consul-general in Macao, who is seeking clarity on the teenager’s condition.
+Kok, a Portuguese national, has been denied consular access, according to his Hong Kong lawyer and the Portuguese consul general in Macao, who is seeking clarity on the teenager’s condition.

-“We are trying to obtain further information from the Chinese authorities, noting that Mr. Kok is also a Chinese national,” the consul-general, Paulo Cunha-Alves, said in an email.
+“We are trying to obtain further information from the Chinese authorities, noting that Mr. Kok is also a Chinese national,” the consul general, Paulo Cunha Alves, said in an email.

 The activists’ families are pressing Hong Kong’s government to guarantee their loved ones’ return to the city, which is supposed to have its own legal system separate from that in mainland China, and for the 12 to be able to speak to their families and lawyers of their choice.

-On Sunday, the Shenzhen Public Security Bureau’s Yantian branch said the 12, seized by the Guangdong Coast Guard on Aug.
+On Sunday, the Shenzhen Public Security Bureau’s Yantian branch said the 12, seized by the Guangdong coast guard on Aug.
 23, were in its custody and suspected of illegally crossing the border.
-Foreign Ministry spokeswoman Hua Chunying, in a tweet the same day, described them as “elements attempting to separate Hong Kong from China” — raising the specter of severe penalties, including life in prison.
+Foreign Ministry spokeswoman Hua Chunying, in a tweet the same day, described them as “elements attempting to separate [Hong Kong] from China” — raising the specter of severe penalties, including life in prison.
 Hua was responding to a statement from Secretary of State Mike Pompeo, who said he was “deeply disturbed” that the Hong Kongers were denied their choice of lawyers.

 The activists, all of whom were previously arrested on charges related to Hong Kong’s pro-democracy movement, were the latest to flee the city in hopes of starting a new life free of political persecution in Taiwan.
 Their ages range from 16 to 33.